Animal field guide

 - leaf-litter stillness

-Habitat: Why this environment: American Woodcock belongs in damp young woods, wet thickets, leaf litter, and open display clearings.
+Habitat: Native range keys: north_america.
+Why this environment: American Woodcock belongs in damp young woods, wet thickets, leaf litter, and open display clearings.
 That setting matters because it creates the exact puzzle Twilight Probe solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

-Native range: Why this environment: American Woodcock belongs in damp young woods, wet thickets, leaf litter, and open display clearings.
+Native range: Native range keys: north_america.
+Why this environment: American Woodcock belongs in damp young woods, wet thickets, leaf litter, and open display clearings.
 That setting matters because it creates the exact puzzle Twilight Probe solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

 To find American Woodcock in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside why this environment: American Woodcock belongs in damp young woods, wet thickets, leaf litter, and open display clearings.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Why this environment: American Woodcock belongs in damp young woods, wet thickets, leaf litter, and open display clearings.
 That setting matters because it creates the exact puzzle Twilight Probe solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose. than by covering too much ground.

 - Forest edge, canopy gaps, fruiting trees, or shaded trails where cover and food meet

-- Protected habitat blocks within why this environment: American Woodcock belongs in damp young woods, wet thickets, leaf litter, and open display clearings.
+- Protected habitat blocks within native range keys: north_america.
+Why this environment: American Woodcock belongs in damp young woods, wet thickets, leaf litter, and open display clearings.
 That setting matters because it creates the exact puzzle Twilight Probe solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

 - Go at dusk or after dark, move slowly, and listen before using a light or stepping into cover.